pypsa-meets-earth/pypsa-earth/doc/tutorial.rst

 The `build_cutout` flag should be set `true` to generate the cutout.
 After the cutout is ready, it's recommended to set `build_cutout` to `false` to avoid overwriting the existing cutout by accident.

-After the first run, if you don't change country and need to insrease a considered time span wider than the one you created the cutout with, you may set to false both `retrieve_databundle` and `build_cutout`.
+After the first run, if you don't change country and need to increase a considered time span wider than the one you created the cutout with, you may set to false both `retrieve_databundle` and `build_cutout`.

 Spatial extent
 ^^^^^^^^^^^^^^